PaloAltoNetworks/GCP-VM-Series-k8s-Prisma-Cloud-API/README.md

 ![k8s-lab](https://user-images.githubusercontent.com/21991161/59230805-42048280-8ba4-11e9-9ff5-54fbbd0c5ed2.jpg)

-Finally the lab will deploy the manifest file to the k8s cluster and walk through visibility of both North/South and select East/West traffic flows.
+Finally the scanned manifest file will used to deploy a two tier application to the k8s cluster and walk through visibility of both North/South and select East/West traffic flows.
 The following diagram shows the deployed pods with the traffic flows:

 ![k8s-lab](https://user-images.githubusercontent.com/21991161/59230806-42048280-8ba4-11e9-935d-2eef2a3f2d6b.jpg)